 - Cincinnati Child Poverty Collaborative: An ambitious new undertaking that is exploring the use of continuous improvement methods in the community, to stabilize families living in poverty and create a pathway for families with children to move out of poverty.

-Stay plugged in to QI Power Hour
+Stay up to date with QI Power Hour

 Do you want to become a part of a growing community of improvers in Saskatchewan and beyond?
 Subscribe to our QI Power Hour mailing list to stay in the know about upcoming sessions, and be the first to receive links to recordings and materials from sessions that you miss!